wkgcass/vproxy/doc/architecture.md

 #### RESPController

-`RESPController` listens on a port and uses the REdis Serialization Protocol for transporting commands and results.
+`RESPController` listens on a port and uses the Redis Serialization Protocol for transporting commands and results.
 You can use `redis-cli` to manage the vproxy instance.